reshamas/fastai_deeplearn_part1/tools/setup_personal_dl_box.md

-# Setting Up Personal DL Computer
+# Setting Up a Personal Deep Learning Computer
 These are steps to replicate the AWS AMI setup on your own computer (assuming you have CUDA GPUs, etc)

 ## Step 1: Install Anaconda Python 3.6